 - Conservative management with serial imaging if asymptomatic

 - If symptomatic, gross-total resection for lateral ventricular tumors and subtotal resection for fourth ventricle tumors; might require CSF shunt for hydrocephalus

 - Very good prognosis for patients with supratentorial subependymoma

 - Well-defined, lobulated, nonenhancing ventricular mass

-- 4th ventricular tumors may grow through foramen of Magendie
+- Fourth ventricular tumors might grow through the foramen of Magendie

-- T1WI: homogenous, hypo- to isointense relative to white matter
+- T1WI: homogenous, hypointense to isointense relative to white matter

 - T2WI: hyperintense; heterogeneous signal due to cystic components and hemorrhage in larger tumors